Sea swimming essentials that might come in handy if you decide on finally taking the plunge.

-Thinking back on the past year, it can often be hard to find high points to focus on.
+Thinking back on the past few years, it can sometimes be hard to find high points to focus on.
 It hasn’t necessarily been plain sailing and there were definitely times when the grey clouds seemed like they’d never let up.
-But as is often the case, hindsight is 20/20 (literally in this case) and one thing I’m thankful for is the sea.
+But as is often the case, hindsight is 20/20 and one thing I’m thankful for is the sea.

-While the phenomenon of sea swimming is nothing new – we’ve been watching people brave the ice cold waters for years – something does seem to have changed lately.
-There has been a universal (or at least nationwide) shift in attitude and while once we looked on in horror, now the sight of someone wading out until they’re fully submerged makes us jealous that we’re not out there with them.
+While the phenomenon of sea swimming is nothing new – we’ve been watching people brave the ice-cold waters for years – something does seem to have changed lately.
+There has been a universal (or at least nationwide) shift in attitude and where once we looked on in horror, now the sight of someone wading out until they’re fully submerged makes us jealous that we’re not joining them.

 Maybe lockdown is to thank for our newfound appreciation of the small things, maybe it’s following online accounts extolling the virtues of a quick dunk in the sea… maybe it’s a combination of both.
-The reasoning doesn’t necessarily matter, what’s important is that we now know what we’ve been missing out on all these years.
-And between Galway swimmers campaigning to have the Salthill tidal pools restored and beaches down in Rebel County getting better amenities (including hot showers), there’s never been a better time to hop in the sea.
+The reasoning doesn’t necessarily matter, what’s important is that we now know what we’ve been missing out on all these years… and with the recent bout of good weather, many have realised that there’s never been a better time to hop in the sea.

-Having spent the large majority of my childhood living in landlocked Longford, some might say that I missed out on the formative sea swimming years, but to those people I say, “not so”.
+Having spent the large majority of my childhood living in landlocked Longford, some might say that I missed out on the formative sea swimming years, but to those people, I say, “Not so!”
 Like most things in life, discovering the things you enjoy takes time.
-The saying goes that there are plenty of fish in the sea, but what no one tells you is that there is plenty of space too – so throw on your togs and and get out there.
+The saying goes that there are plenty of fish in the sea, but there is plenty of space too – so throw on your togs and get out there.